Gamification is transforming the way businesses handle relationships by creating long-term engagement and improving customer and employee loyalty.

 Here are some features:

-- Eye-catching badges: The LMS must have eye-catching badges that align with the training objective.
+The LMS must have several types of badges in gamification that align with the training objective.
 For example, badges with a trophy icon are ideal for top performers while a badge featuring a hardhat icon is ideal for safety courses.

 However, before determining the gamification feature, it is important to choose an LMS that will give the best ROI.
 You need to evaluate the training objectives and the learning preference of the audience.
 This will provide insight into the kind of reward that will motivate the learner and reinforce favorable behavior.